Altered Carbon: Plot summary

-On the colony planet of Harlan’s World, Takeshi Kovacs and his partner Sarah Sachilowski, former Envoys who had returned to a life of crime, are killed by a U.N. colonial commando unit.
+On the colony planet of Harlan's World, Takeshi Kovacs, former Envoy who had returned to a life of crime, and his partner Sarah Sachilowski, are killed by a U.N. colonial commando unit.
 Kovacs is sentenced to a long term in stack storage.
 On Earth, a Meth named Laurens Bancroft has died in mysterious circumstances in Bay City (formerly San Francisco).
 The re-sleeved Bancroft has no memories of the previous two days, including his own death.
 Though police officer Kristin Ortega believes he committed suicide, Bancroft is convinced he was murdered.
-He hires Kovacs to investigate.
+He uses his influence to have Kovacs temporarily released from storage, then hires him to investigate.
 Kovacs discovers that Bancroft has been involved with numerous prostitutes, including recent murder victim Elizabeth Elliot.
-Elizabeth’s mother Irene was imprisoned for illegally hacking Bancroft’s memories.
+Elizabeth's mother Irene was imprisoned for illegally hacking Bancroft's memories.
 Elizabeth's father is too poor to re-sleeve Elizabeth or to free his wife from the stacks.

 Laurens' wife, Miriam, seduces Kovacs and bribes him to end the investigation.
 A high-level Russian operative named Kadmin tries to assassinate Kovacs, but fails and is captured.
 Kovacs investigates the brothel where Elizabeth worked.
 He learns he is wearing the sleeve of Elias Ryker, a corrupt police officer and Ortega's lover.
 He is tortured by physicians from the Wei Clinic, who deal in black market sleeve theft.
 He tells his interrogators that he is an Envoy and they release him.
-A mysterious woman named Trepp says she will bring Kovacs to Ray, who is behind the clinic’s operations.
+A mysterious woman named Trepp says she will bring Kovacs to Ray, who is behind the clinic's operations.
 Kovacs escapes, destroys the brothel and clinic, and murders the employees in the process.

 Kovacs and Ortega are injured in an explosion orchestrated by Kadmin, who has escaped police custody.
 Trepp brings Kovacs to "Ray", or Reileen Kawahara.
 Kawahara is a Meth mob boss with whom Kovacs has dealt in the past.
 He had rejected her offers of partnership, believing her to be cruel and manipulative.
 Kawahara orders Kovacs to end his investigation, or she will torture Sarah, who is currently in virtual storage.